 Full-blown Pop-Up Show

 Curbside Theater takes the theater to you, wherever that is: your street, park, plaza, or block.
 Experience live performing art under the stars on a warm night with your community and friends.
 Presented by nonprofit art-maker SB Dance.

-The 2022 season features “All Those Kinds of Love”, a stage show set to an international songbook from the 50s and 60s with live music by Raffi and Ischa.
-Available on a less frequent basis, “Untitled”, a new piece with a completely different format, takes place in open areas and employs a large moving sculpture.
-Viewers download the music and listen with earbuds on their phones.
+Program A is “All Those Kinds of Love”, a stage show set to an international songbook from the 50s and 60s with live music by Raffi and Ischa.

 Performances are presented by arts councils, neighborhood groups, learning institutions, and others.
 Funding from the State of Utah, Salt Lake County, and others enable us to reach under-served populations and locations.
 Contact us if you’re interested in organizing a show.
 Definitely join the email list for news.